Proper connective differential graded algebras and their geometric realizations: Smoothness, regularity and t-structures

 \subsection{Regularity of the dual}

-We conclude the section with a couple of comments on $\sfD^\b(A)$ for a proper connective DG-algebra $A$.
+We conclude the section with a couple of comments on $\sfD^\b(A)$ for a proper connective dg algebra $A$.
 We begin by showing that $\sfD^\b(A)$ is always regular.

-We let $A$ be a finite dimensional DG-algebra and denote by $J$ the Jacobson radical of the underlying graded algebra.
+We let $A$ be a finite dimensional dg algebra and denote by $J$ the Jacobson radical of the underlying graded algebra.
 We set $J_- = \{a\in J\mid d(a)\in J\}$ as in \cite{orlov2019finite}.
-This is a two-sided nilpotent DG-ideal of $A$.
-We set $J_+ = J + d(J)$, which is also a DG-ideal such that $A/J_+$ is semisimple as a graded algebra.
-By \cite{orlov2019finite}*{Lemma~2.4} the natural map $A/J_- \to A/J_+$ is a quasi-isomorphism of DG-algebras.
+This is a two-sided nilpotent dg ideal of $A$.
+We set $J_+ = J + d(J)$, which is also a dg ideal such that $A/J_+$ is semisimple as a graded algebra.
+By \cite{orlov2019finite}*{Lemma~2.4} the natural map $A/J_- \to A/J_+$ is a quasi-isomorphism of dg algebras.

-By $\sfD^\b(A)$ we mean the derived category of DG-$A$-modules with finite dimensional cohomology (or equivalently, the derived category of finite dimensional DG-modules).
+By $\sfD^\b(A)$ we mean the derived category of dg-$A$-modules with finite dimensional cohomology (or equivalently, the derived category of finite dimensional dg modules).

-\begin{lem} Let $A$ be a finite dimensional DG-algebra (not necessarily connective) over $k$.
+\begin{lem} Let $A$ be a finite dimensional dg algebra (not necessarily connective) over $k$.
 Then $\sfD^\b(A)$ is regular. \end{lem} \begin{proof} Let $n$ be the least integer such that $J_-^n =0$ but $J_-^{n-1}\neq 0$.
-Given any finite dimensional DG-module $X$ consider the filtration (in the abelian category of DG-modules)
+Given any finite dimensional dg module $X$ consider the filtration (in the abelian category of dg modules)